AAP leaders hold collective fast at Delhi's Jantar Mantar to protest against Kejriwal's arrest | Politics

 Similar protests were held in other states as well as by Indians abroad, including at the Harvard Square in Boston, the Hollywood Sign in Los Angeles, outside the Indian embassy in Washington DC, at the Times Square in New York and in Toronto, London and Melbourne, among other places, AAP leaders said.

-Gopal Rai, the convenor of the party's Delhi unit, asserted that Kejriwal will come out of jail and join the country's fight against the ''dictatorship'' of the ruling Bharatiya Janata Party (BJP) at the Centre.
+Gopal Rai, the convenor of the party's Delhi unit, asserted that Kejriwal will come out of jail and join the country's fight against the BJP's ''dictatorship''.

 The stage in which the AAP leaders were seated during the six-hour fast had an image of Kejriwal behind bars in the backdrop.
 Portraits of B R Ambedkar and Bhagat Singh flanking Mahatma Gandhi's photo were kept in front of the stage.